 Updating and clarifying the Localism Act 2011 to address the practical problems of interpretation that have come to light in recent years - particularly regarding conflicts of interests - would help in this regard, as would a greater role for the Local Government Ombudsman, by allowing councillors to appeal a sanction of suspension without having to resort to the civil courts for review or remedy.
 More broadly, the focus should remain on individual local authorities maintaining high standards in their own councils.
-Councils need not be tied up with longrunning standards investigations; they should put in place strong filtering mechanisms to make sure that only allegations with real merit begin a formal process of investigation.
+Councils need not be tied up with long-running standards investigations; they should put in place strong filtering mechanisms to make sure that only allegations with real merit begin a formal process of investigation.
 Likewise, use of the most serious sanctions should remain rare.
 For those subject to an investigation or sanctions process, councils should also provide clear, plain English guidance on how the process works and councillors' responsibilities within it.

-Chapter 4: Sanctions

-Best practice 10: A local authority should

-a complaint under the code of conduct,

-estimated timescales for investigations

-and outcomes.

-the process for handling complaints, and

-have straightforward and accessible guidance on its website on how to make

-Any system designed to uphold standards of ethical behaviour needs to include ways to address and redress behaviour which falls seriously and/or repeatedly short of what is expected.
+Chapter 4: Sanctions Any system designed to uphold standards of ethical behaviour needs to include ways to address and redress behaviour which falls seriously and/or repeatedly short of what is expected.
 Under the current arrangements when a councillor has been found to have broken the code of conduct there is no requirement to comply with remedial action.
 Whilst it is recognised that early, informal resolution of minor misdemeanours can be the most effective, the evidence we received demonstrated overwhelmingly that this lack of enforcement authority is a weakness in the system which may also deter genuine concerns being raised.
 The questions remain, however, as to what sanctions are appropriate and proportionate, and who should enforce them.
 Throughout this review it has become clear that ethical principles must be embedded in organisational culture through training and leadership, and codes of conduct should guide the behaviour of individuals by spelling out what those principles require.
 When misconduct does occur, however, sanctions play an important role in maintaining standards.

-Sanctions are also needed to give credibility to an

-ethical culture, so that the culture is not engaged with cynically or lightly.
+Sanctions are also needed to give credibility to an ethical culture, so that the culture is not engaged with cynically or lightly.
 As one academic commentator on local government standards has pointed out, "[...] although there is a tension between 'rules-based' and 'cultural' strategies it does not follow that they are mutually exclusive.
-Rather, the challenge is to find the balance between a system that supports self-motivation and trust whilst still being credible in the face of examples of persistent misconduct and cynical motivation."67 As we have stated previously, "[...] people need to see poor behaviour punished as well as good behaviour rewarded, although it is, of course, better for people to internalise the principles behind the right behaviour, and to want to do the right thing, than to do so only because of the fear of getting caught and punished."68

-The purpose of sanctions

-Sanctions serve four purposes in a standards framework: motivating observance of standards arrangements, deterring damaging behaviour, preventing further wrongdoing, and maintaining public confidence.
+Rather, the challenge is to find the balance between a system that supports self-motivation and trust whilst still being credible in the face of examples of persistent misconduct and cynical motivation."67 As we have stated previously, "[...] people need to see poor behaviour punished as well as good behaviour rewarded, although it is, of course, better for people to internalise the principles behind the right behaviour, and to want to do the right thing, than to do so only because of the fear of getting caught and punished."68 The purpose of sanctions Sanctions serve four purposes in a standards framework: motivating observance of standards arrangements, deterring damaging behaviour, preventing further wrongdoing, and maintaining public confidence.